What Is a Monte Carlo Simulation and How Does It Work?

 For example, on January 7th, you’ve had a throughput of 10 tasks from your Kanban board.
 The simulation takes this number and assumes that this is how many assignments will be completed on February 4th.
 To project the probable throughput of February 5th, it takes the throughput of another random day and repeats this process for the remaining days of the time frame.

-Basically, you are using as much historical data as you need in order to project what the future might look like.
+Basically, you are using as much historical data as you need to project what the future might look like.
 Probability distributions are a much more realistic way of describing uncertainty in variables of a risk analysis.

 Since the simulation’s introduction in the middle of the 20th century, it has proven to be a very realistic way of presenting probability without shooting in the dark.
 It is regarded as one of the most popular ways of forecasting in project management.